newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 2) Amazon EFS
 3) API Gateway
 4) CloudFormation
-5) AWS Serverless Application Model
+5) AWS Serverless Application Model (AWS SAM)

 ## Application Workflow

-Here is the architectural work flow of our application:
+Here is the architectural workflow of our application:

-- Create a serverless application which will __trigger__ a Lambda function upon a new model upload in your `S3 bucket`.
-And the function would copy that file from your S3 bucket to `Amazon EFS File System`
+- Create a serverless application that will __trigger__ a Lambda function upon a new model upload in your `S3 bucket`.
+And the function would copy that file from your S3 bucket to `Amazon EFS File System`.

-- Create another Lambda function that will load the model from `Amazon EFS` and performs an __inferenece__ based on an image.
+- Create another Lambda function that will load the model from `Amazon EFS` and performs an __inference__ based on an image.

-- Build and deploy both the application using  `AWS Serverless Application Model (AWS SAM)` application.
+- Build and deploy both applications using  `AWS Serverless Application Model (AWS SAM)` application.

 # Architecture

-To use the Amazon EFS file system from Lambda, you need the following:

-- An Amazon __Virtual Private Cloud (Amazon VPC)__
-- An __Amazon EFS__ file system created within that VPC with an access point as an application entry point for your __Lambda function__.
-- A __Lambda function__ (in the same VPC and private subnets) referencing the access point.

 The following diagram illustrates the solution architecture: